SagarManuPatel/MovieDB/README.md

 Used MVVM Architecture

+Not used XIB or StoryBoard , Everything is written in Code.

-Network -> Not used ann Dependecy for making API Calls , Just written a simple file to make API call.
+Network -> Not used any Dependecy for making API Calls , Just written a simple file to make API call.

+ImageLoader -> Haven’t used Dependency for Loading Image.

 HomeController -> fetch Movie from API , Also Added Pagination , Search will work Locally on the data came from API , While Serchig Pagination will not Work,Onces Serach textfield isEmpty than Pagination Will Work.